yw6010/Machine-Learning-Based-Cryptocurrency-Price-Prediction/README.txt

-This folder contains four files
+This folder contains five files

 1. helper.R: This R script contains all the libraries and helping functions that we use for creating data and building models in the model and analysis.R  please make sure you have all of them in your environment before you run the code in model and analysis.R